Spanish Classes in School Didn’t Work for Me

 Before attending my first private tutoring session, I had told the instructor I had been studying for two years.
 When she asked me basic questions like “What is your name?” and “How old are you?”
 I couldn’t understand what she was saying until she typed it in the chatbox.
 How useful is that?
 Not very.

-The Right Way to Learn How to SPEAK a New Language
+The Right Way to Learn How to SPEAK Spanish (Or Any New Language)

 Dive into the language, choose material that you’re interested in (especially listening material and not heavy on the books) and always start speaking with a native speaker right off the bat.